-Transactional emails are any email sent from a business to an individual recipient, triggered by user requests or actions.
-Because of this, businesses don’t require customer consent to send transactional emails.
-This is an important distinction.
+Transactional emails are defined as any email sent from a business to an individual recipient, triggered by user requests or actions.

 For example, whenever a user creates an account, completes a purchase, requests a password reset, or receives an account notification – they’ve performed an action that requires a transactional email confirmation.

-The difference between transactional and promotional or marketing emails is that transactional emails require a transactional trigger event – i.e. a commercial transaction.
+The difference between transactional and marketing (or promotional) emails is that transactional emails require a transactional trigger event – i.e. a commercial transaction.
 As we stated above, the type of transaction or action can vary depending on the nature of your business.

 Do transactional emails require subscriptions?